ibarwick/firebird_fdw/README.md

         A Firebird SQL statement producing a result set which can be treated like a table.
 Cannot be used together with the 'table_name' option.

-    'column_name':
-        The Firebird column name (not case-sensitive).

     'disable_pushdowns':
         Turns off pushdowns of WHERE clause elements to Firebird.
 Useful mainly for debugging and benchmarking.

     'updatable':
         Boolean value indicating whether the table is updatable.
 Default is `true`.
         Note that this overrides the server-level setting.

+The following column-level option is available:

+    'column_name':
+        The Firebird column name (not case-sensitive), if different to the column name defined in the foreign table.
+This can also be used for foreign tables defined with the `query` option.

 Note that while PostgreSQL allows a foreign table to be defined without any columns, `firebird_fdw` will raise an error as soon as any operations are carried out on it.